 What is Guava Fruit

 Guava is one of the most healthy tropical fruits.
 Its widely accepted as a natural health-booster as it is rich in vitamins, fiber and minerals.
 Guava is an essential ingredient for the healthy recipes and mostly used in nutritious drinks, smoothies and desserts.
-Guava has so many health benefits that make it an essential part of your daily diet.
+The health benefits of guava fruit are so numerous they should be an essential part of your daily diet.

 The Guava fruit is rich in vitamins A, B and C. Its original name is Psidium guajava.
 It has a sweet taste and it is low in calories.
 It is mainly produced in the South and Central America.
 As it is very rich in fibers, Guava can be used as a treatment for gastrointestinal problems.

 This nutritious tropical fruit contains more Vitamin C than and orange; it is also rich in proteins, carbohydrates and fats as well.
 The beta-carotene in guava is very essential for vision, bones and the immune system of your body.

 Guava is also rich in minerals, like potassium which is very important for the muscular and nervous system.
 Besides, the fiber it has; helps intestinal flow and regulates your urinary system.
 It has very small caloric index which is similar to the apple.

 The benefits of guava are incalculable thanks to its essential ingredients.
 It is not only a delicious food, but also a nutritionally valuable fruit that helps prevent wide-variety of diseases.
 The main health benefits of guava are: